 The 5D Mark III writes its imaging data to Compact Flash or SDXC cards, while the X100F uses SDXC cards.
 The 5D Mark III features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the X100F only has one slot.
 The X100F supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 5D Mark III cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 5D Mark III and Fujifilm X100F and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X100F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5D Mark III does not offer wifi capability.
+In contrast, the 5D Mark III does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the X100F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 5D Mark III and the X100F have been discontinued, but can regularly be found used on eBay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is the Canon 5D Mark III better than the Fujifilm X100F or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.